gronxb/react-native-icons-builder/README.md

 # react-native-icons-builder

 ## Introduction
-`react-native-icons-builder` is a CLI tool designed to generate React Native icons from the React Icons library.
+`react-native-icons-builder` is a CLI tool designed to generate React Native icons from the `react-icons` library.
 It uses SWC to transform the React Icons code into React Native components.

 https://react-icons.github.io/react-icons/